How To Play Whist

 Once each player has declared the number of tricks they will attempt to win, the hand begins.
 The high bidder in the first bidding round leads the first card to the first trick.
 Each other player in turn then plays one card to the trick.
 A player must play a card of the same suit first led to the trick if they have one.
 If they do not have a card of that suit, they may play any card remaining in their hand, including a card of the trump suit.
 Each trick is won by the highest card of the trump suit played to the trick.
 If no cards of the trump suit have been played to the trick, the trick is won by the highest card of the suit originally led to that trick.
 The winner of each trick leads the first card to the next trick.

 Once every trick has been played and won during the hand, the players determine if they were able to win exactly the number as bid during the second round of bidding.
 The scoring is as follows:

-In the event that, during the first round of bidding, all four players pass, a special Frisch round is played (also called Gulash).
+In the event that, during the first round of bidding, all four players pass, a round is played using special rules (called a Frish or Gulash round).
 When this occurs, each player takes three cards from his hand and passes them face down to the player on his immediate left.
 He must pass his own three cards before picking up and adding to his hand the three cards passed to him from his right.
 After this pass, another round of bidding then occurs, again starting with the player to the dealer's immediate left.
 This time, however, the minimum required bid is 6.
 If all players again pass, another Frisch round is played, with another three card pass.
 After this pass, the minimum bid is 7.
 If all players again pass, one more Frisch round is played, including a pass and another round of bidding.
 The minimum bid has now increased to 8.
 In the event that all pass this last Frisch round, the cards are all thrown in the same dealer shuffles and deals again with no score for the round.